pins/SONiC/doc/pins/Packet_io.md

 ## Scope

-This document covers the high level design aspects of Packet I/O in SONiC for both the P4Runtime application and any subsequent application that would benifit from packet exchange using Generic Netlink Sockets.
+This document covers the high level design aspects of Packet I/O in SONiC for both the P4Runtime application and any subsequent application that would benefit from packet exchange using Generic Netlink Sockets.

 ## Overview